-2. A circumstance or factor that places someone in a favorable position in relation to another person or to other people.
+2. A circumstance or factor that places a person in a favorable position in relation to another individual or to other people.

 2. The ratio of the output force to the input force for a machine which transmits mechanical energy: "Mechanical advantage is the work produced by a machine, divided by the force applied to it".